Civic & Institutional: Building for the Public Good

 Cogeneration Power System, Water Recycling, 200kW+ Solar Array, Integrated Systems Design

-Praxis's principal, Seth Dunn, served as Project Manager for the five-person architecture team while at Siegel & Strain Architects, leading the project from Schematic Design through Construction Documents.1 This role was pivotal in ensuring seamless collaboration with the prime engineer, Provost & Prichard, to create a cohesive and high-performance facility.1 This experience in managing the complex interplay between architecture and specialized engineering is central to Praxis's integrative design methodology, showcasing an expertise in delivering technically demanding industrial projects that contribute positively to their environment.
+This project was unique in its seamless collaboration with the prime engineer, Provost & Prichard, to create a cohesive and high-performance facility.
+This experience in managing the complex interplay between architecture and specialized engineering is central to Praxis's integrative design methodology, showcasing an expertise in delivering technically demanding industrial projects that contribute positively to their environment.